 So how can you apply these findings to the classroom?
 Here are 3 tips to help you have longer waiting time when teaching:

-- To ensure you have a 3-second waiting time, count the seconds in your head before picking out a student to answer and after a student finishes answering the question.
+- Count in your head - To ensure you have a 3-second wait time, count the seconds in your head before picking out a student to answer and after a student finishes answering the question.

-- Explain to students the benefits of having a longer waiting time and encourage them to wait 3 seconds to allow them to elaborate on their thoughts.
+- Explain the benefits – Describing the benefits of having a longer wait time to students can mean that they are less frustrated or surprised by this longer pause.
+You can also encourage them to take 3 seconds before answering in order to elaborate on their thoughts.

 A Word of Warning